ietf-wg-idr/RFC4271bis/rfc4271bis.md

 There are three methods by which a given BGP speaker can indicate that a route has been withdrawn from service:

+{: style="format %c)"}

-a) the IP prefix that expresses the destination for a previously advertised route can be advertised in the WITHDRAWN ROUTES field in the UPDATE message, thus marking the associated route as being no longer available for use,
+* the IP prefix that expresses the destination for a previously advertised route can be advertised in the WITHDRAWN ROUTES field in the UPDATE message, thus marking the associated route as being no longer available for use,

-b) a replacement route with the same NLRI can be advertised, or
+* a replacement route with the same NLRI can be advertised, or

-c) the BGP speaker connection can be closed, which implicitly removes all routes the pair of speakers had advertised to each other from service.
+* the BGP speaker connection can be closed, which implicitly removes all routes the pair of speakers had advertised to each other from service.